 Summary of links

-The City of Miami Beach is currently working with a SolSmart Advisor to achieve the SolSmart Gold Designation.
+In May 2019, the City of Miami Beach achieved the SolSmart Gold Designation.
 SolSmart is a new national technical assistance and designation program, funded by the U.S. Department of Energy SunShot Initiative, designed to recognize communities that have taken key steps to address local barriers to solar energy and foster the growth of mature local solar markets.
 The SolSmart program seeks to address “solar soft costs,” or business process or administrative costs that can increase the time and money it takes to install a solar energy system.

 If you are considering a solar energy project (residential or commercial), please read more about the resources and services available by clicking through this page.

 One option available for residents in Miami Beach to finance their solar installation is Property Assessed Clean Energy (PACE).

 To learn more about the PACE programs available to Miami Beach residents, click here.